stakater/kubestackplus-docs/content/for-developers/deploy-the-application.md

 # Deploy your Application

-There are multiple ways to deploy your Application on the Cluster
+There are multiple ways to deploy your Application on the Cluster.

 - For development with tilt, follow guide for Deploying the Application with Tilt [here](local-development/tilt/step-by-step-guide.md)
     > This the recommended local development workflow